What Are the Components of an Appraisal?

 Analyzing Comparable Sales

 Appraisers get to know the subdivisions in which they appraise.
 They innately understand the value of certain features to the homeowners of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
 By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Mannion Appraisals, we are an authority in knowing the value of real estate features in Oak Lawn and Cook County neighborhoods.
 This approach to value is most often given the most weight when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Mannion Appraisals will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While this amount is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Mannion Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.